Clever Coffee Dripper: Why You Should Get It and Why You Shouldn’t

 In this Clever Coffee Dripper review, I’m going to break it all down to help you decide if the Clever Coffee maker is the manual coffee introduction you’ve been waiting for.

 The Clever Coffee Dripper ‘In A Nutshell’

 The Clever Dripper is the coffee maker that was created to make manual coffee easy and entertaining.
 Spoiler alert: it worked.
-For that reason, it’s one of our favorite pour over brewers; it’s easy to use but still makes a killer cup of pour over coffee.
+For that reason, it’s one of our favourite pour over brewers; it’s easy to use but still makes a killer cup of pour over coffee.
 It’s shaped just like a standard pour over brewer, but a valve on the bottom allows you to hold hot water in the brew cone.
 Because of this, the Clever is considered an immersion-style brewer, meaning you can produce something like French press coffee but without the muddy layer of fine coffee grounds at the bottom of the cup.
 Clever, indeed.

 It is an uncomplicated tool to use and allows even the newbie to brew coffee with minimal effort.
-It works well with dark roasts and it creates a full-bodied cup that feels strong and highlights rich, chocolatey flavors.
+It works well with dark roasts and it creates a full-bodied cup that feels strong and highlights rich, chocolatey flavours.